PKBeam/varanus/README.md

 # varanus

-A simple fan and temperature monitoring application for macOS.
+A simple fan and temperature monitoring application for macOS, made with the SMCKit framework, found at http://github.com/beltex/SMCKit.

-Temperature is taken from the CPU die, which is higher than that of programs like smcFanControl.
+Temperature shown is taken from the CPU die sensor, which is hotter than the sensors used by other programs like smcFanControl.

-Fanspeed is an average of both fans (support to be implemented for multiple fans).
+Fanspeed shown on the menu bar is the average RPM of all fans that the SMC returns.
+If all fans are off, "Fans Off" will be displayed.
+If the fan count returned by the SMC is zero, "No Fans" will be displayed,

+## Requirements:
+- macOS 10.12 "Sierra" or later.